binerogroup/documentation/networking/router/launching-a-router/openstack-terminal-client.rst

 - Run ``openstack availability zone list --network --long``, this will give you the current availability zones for routers and networking, to create the router we will need to select an availability zone for it.
-Save the name of the availability zone (with zone resource "router") you want to use for following step.
-If you are unsure, always use *europe-se-1a*.
+Save the name of the availability zone you want to use for following step.
+If you are unsure, use *europe-se-1a*.

 - Run ``openstack network list --external``, this will show the available external networks.
 Save this for next step.